Duett-AS/DuettAPI/README.md

 If you want to develop an integration, just contact us, and we will provide you with information about the process of becoming an integration partner.

-In this repo you will find ready-made codes that allows you to quickly reach your goal with your integration project.
+In this repo you will find ready-made code that allows you to quickly reach your goal with your integration project.
 You can suggest changes and suggest new functionality in the discussion forum, or send an e-mail to us at api@duett.no

 <p align="right">(<a href="#top">back to top</a>)</p>